friarhob/delivery-driver/README.md

 You can play it [here](https://friarhob.github.io/delivery-driver).

-Simple prototype developed (and changed to include rules, a game mechanic and refactoring) based on [GameDev.tv Unity Course on Udemy](https://www.udemy.com/course/unitycourse/).
+Simple prototype developed (and changed to include rules, a game mechanic and refactoring) based on [GameDev.tv Unity2D Course on Udemy](https://www.udemy.com/course/unitycourse/).

 ---